You are viewing a story from harrypotterfanfiction.com

 He saw her quickly fold the letter, tuck it back in the envelope, and then excuse herself from the table.
 She purposefully avoided his gaze as she sprang from her seat and ran off.

 Draco immediately became worried for her.
 Clearly, whatever was in that letter had pained her somehow.
-And as he watched her leave, he had to fight off the urge to go after her.
+And as he watched her leave, he nearly sprang to his feet to follow.

 It was Blaise.